KarsDev/Clarity/README.md

 ## Overview

-Clarity is a high-level, object-oriented programming language designed to prioritize simplicity and clarity.
+Clarity is a high-level, object-oriented custom programming language designed to prioritize simplicity and clarity.
 It features a concise syntax and supports dynamic typing, making it easy to read and write.
 Clarity is suitable for both beginners and experienced developers who want to create clean, maintainable code.

 ## Table of Contents